AmirMahdiNassiri/WSN-Mesh-Project/README.md

 # Calibration
 The boards require a **calibration step** before they can estimate their distance and generate the values.

 The calibration step involves putting two boards **facing each other in close vicinity** (around 1 to 2 centimetres) and pressing the button on one of them.
 The board sends calibration data to the other device, triggering calibration data to be sent by the other one as well.
 During the calibration, **5 Bluetooth messages** are transmitted from each of the boards, containing the proximity values.
 After the calibration, the boards are able to estimate their distance from each other with **high accuracy** (± 20 cm).

+![alt text][Calibration]

 The distance is estimated by the **RSSI** values and can have a higher error by the fluctuations in the signal strength.

 # Getting Mesh Network Summary
 The **mesh_app.c** exposes the following method: